YouBase/white-paper/tree.md

 Keys on this layer will represent repositories for various profiles defined by JSON.
 We recommend that a version of the JSON profile be designated as the 0th child of the profile.
 On  the profile layer there could exist several types of profiles data sets, including: an identity profile set, a health record profile set, a financial profile, a social profile, application profile.

-We’ll get into more details in the “uses” section on Identity, but the identity profile branch could include identity profile information with multiple signed identity documents as evidence that keys are attached to these identifiers, verifiable to the same public keys.
+We’ll address greater detail in the “uses” section on Identity, but the identity profile branch could include identity profile information with multiple signed identity documents as evidence that keys are attached to these identifiers, verifiable to the same public keys.
 One could, for example, create hashes of identity documents.
 An individual could do a hash of identity profile and have an authorized person, such as a nurse in a physician’s office, digitally sign it, saying that this person belongs to this profile.
 One could hash of an image of an individual’s driver’s license, for instance that was signed by an authority as valid, much like a Notrary verifies identity and signatures today on paper.

 The process irrevocably ties the signature (the signer) to digital property asset stores in other areas of the tree, verifying an identity without revealing it.
 The HD structure enables an internal mathemantical consistency for quick verification, but no way to relate two public keys as being related.
 An advantage of this system is that whether an individual is who they say they are become a verifiable binary (yes/no) piece of information rather than a store of personal information.